Coming Up:

-Pastures of Plenty returns to Club Passim for its 23rd season on Saturday, November 4, 2023 with special guests Kemp Harris, Lydia Harrell, Reggie Harris, Pat Wictor, Paul Kochanski, and more!
+Pastures of Plenty turns 25 on Saturday, November 8 at Club Passim with special guests Merrie Amsterburg, Mark Erelli, Sean Staples, Paul Kochanski, and more!
 Tickets HERE.

-When Alastair Moock began his Pastures of Plenty series in Boston in 2000, the idea was to bridge some of the gaps he saw in the local music scene — between the folk and roots rock crowds, between the contemporary and traditional scenes, and between younger and older players.
+When Alastair Moock began his Pastures of Plenty series in Boston in 2000, the idea was to bridge some of the gaps he saw in the local music scene—between the folk and roots rock crowds, between the contemporary and traditional scenes, and between younger and older players.
 But what it really came down to was just bringing together some of the region’s best songwriters and musicians to swap tunes on a stage.
-More than twenty years later, the series is still “the hippest hootenanny in town” (The Boston Globe).
+Twenty-five years later, the series is still “the hippest hootenanny in town” (The Boston Globe).

-The list of guests over the years reads like a who’s who of New England (and national) folk and Americana musicians: Bill Morrissey, Lori McKenna, Barrence Whitfield, Ronnie Earl, Lisa Loeb, and The Silver Leaf Gospel Singers, to name just a few.
+The list of guests over the years reads like a who’s who of (mostly) New England-based folk and Americana musicians: Bill Morrissey, Mark Erelli, Lori McKenna, Barrence Whitfield, Peter Mulvey, Alisa Amador, Vance Gilbert, Ronnie Earl, Crys Matthews, Sean Staples, Reggie Harris, Lisa Loeb, and The Silver Leaf Gospel Singers, to name just a few.

 Praise and Press